Nichejs/Pine-Old/README.md

 The plan is to build the game engine and system, while keeping everything open source, so the community can improve and work together on the game.

-As soon as we reach an alpha version we will start with some testint and move the development to a live server.
+As soon as we reach an alpha version we will start with some testing and move the development to a live server.
+The versions are available in [public/build](https://github.com/Open-RPG/open-rpg/tree/master/public/build).

 At the moment there is no real documentation because everything is very experimental.